JCatwood/TMVN_Vecchia/README.md

 ```

 ## Contents
   - experiments: The codes for reproducing the results in the paper.
+All scripts can be run independently, i.e., there is no requirement on the order for running the R scripts in this directory.
+However, to run the scripts, one first needs to install the dependent R packages; please refer to the "dependency installation" Section.
     - `ordering_bias.R` for Figure 1 and Figure C.2
     - `Vecc_bias_lowdim.R` for Figure 2
     - `Vecc_bias_highdim.R` for Figure 3